 The author said these symptoms could have resulted from several things, including sodium, alcohol, cooking wine and MSG, but the public focused only on MSG.
 Xenophobic sentiments, prejudice against the Chinese, at the time fueled this perception and led to the term “Chinese Restaurant Syndrome.”

-Since then, anecdotal reports have linked MSG with a long list of health effects, including headache, nausea, sweats and facial flushing, but decades of careful, double-blind clinical research studies have shown there is no evidence.
+Since then, anecdotal reports have questioned the safety of MSG and linked MSG with a long list of health effects, including headache, nausea, sweats and facial flushing, but decades of careful, double-blind clinical research studies have shown there is no evidence.

 “Most studies showing negative effects of MSG were done in lab rats that were given MSG doses that would be nearly impossible to replicate in a human diet,” Arndt said.
 “In typical physiological levels, studies have not been able to effectively reproduce these symptoms.”